User research and testing

 The ABS conducts voluntary research and testing with members of the public to improve the design and content of our survey and census materials, products, dissemination channels and general communication.
 This includes usability tests, in-depth interviews, and focus groups.

-We may recruit participants for our research through a number of channels including:
+We may recruit participants for our research through several channels including:

 • commercial research organisations that you have chosen to sign up with for research purposes

-• community networks and organisations who may advise you of the opportunity to be involved in research
+• community networks and organisations who may tell you how to be involved in research

-• after completing an ABS survey, we may ask if you agree to us contacting you in the future for further research and testing purposes.
+• after completing an ABS survey, we may ask if you agree to us contacting you in future for research and testing purposes.

-During the participant recruitment process, the ABS will collect personal information in accordance with the requirements of the Privacy Act 1988
+During the participant recruitment process, the ABS will manage personal information in accordance with the requirements of the Privacy Act 1988.
+If you choose not to provide personal information, you may not be able to participate in our research or testing activities.

 We collect your personal information to: